How Weather Affects Your Walk: Temperature, Wind, and Humidity Explained

 Which weather factor matters most?

 Temperature, by a wide margin.
-It sets the range of possibility.
-But the most important secondary factor depends on the season: humidity in summer, wind in winter.
+It sets what's possible.
+The most important second factor depends on the season: humidity in summer, wind in winter.

 Can perfect wind and humidity make up for bad temperature?

-Partially.
+Partly.
 A light breeze can make 80°F feel like 75°F. Low humidity can make 85°F manageable.
-But no amount of wind makes 95°F comfortable for a walk, and no amount of dry air makes 10°F feel warm.
+But no amount of wind makes 95°F a comfortable walk, and no amount of dry air makes 10°F feel warm.

 Why does the same temperature feel different on different days?

-Because temperature is only one factor.
-70°F with 40% humidity, 5 mph wind, and sunshine feels perfect.
-70°F with 80% humidity, 20 mph wind, and overcast skies feels clammy, windy, and raw.
-Same thermometer reading, completely different walking experience.
+Because temperature is only one piece.
+70°F with 40% humidity, a 5 mph breeze, and sunshine feels perfect.
+70°F with 80% humidity, 20 mph wind, and gray skies feels clammy and raw.
+Same thermometer reading, completely different walk.

 How does elevation affect walking weather?

-Higher elevation means cooler temperatures (roughly 3.5°F per 1,000 feet), lower humidity, stronger UV, and often windier conditions.
-If you walk at elevation regularly, your "ideal" temperature range may be different from sea-level norms.
+Higher elevation usually means cooler temperatures (about 3.5°F per 1,000 feet), drier air, stronger UV, and more wind.
+If you walk at elevation, your comfortable temperature range may sit a little differently than the sea-level numbers above.